reece/tc-variant-annotation/README.md

 ## Questions

-* Suppose we now want a web service interface that accepts a GET or POST request and returns the annotation as JSON.
+* Suppose we now want to crate a web microservice that accepts a GET (or POST) request with the variant in HGVS format and returns the annotation as JSON.
 What tools or standards would you implement this?
 How does your code structure change?

 * Start-ups and start-up employees must balance quick and satisfactory (i.e., good enough) results with more deliberate and reliable